 - The company only pays out cash back accrual checks on a quarterly basis.
 In other words, you shouldn’t expect a monthly payout on your shopping excursions.

-- Each stores has some excluded products that do not qualify for cash rebates.
+- Each store has some excluded products that do not qualify for cash rebates.
 For instance, at Walmart, there is no rebate given on cellular phone purchases, prepaid phone cards, pharmacy purchases, travel center purchases, financial center transactions, tires, optical purchases and gift cards.

 While the exclusions may be a deterrent for some, I found it great that they offer cash back on the items that we buy most at Walmart: personal toiletries and clothing.